-Brilliant snorkel spot where you can see Giant Cuttlefish, Eastern Blue Gropers, Stingrays, and Sharks.
-Cabbage Tree Bay nature reserve, in the popular tourist town of Manly in North Sydney, New South Wales.
+Brilliant snorkel spot where you can see Giant Cuttlefish, Eastern Blue Gropers, Stingrays, and Wobbegong Sharks.
+Cabbage Tree Bay nature reserve is protected and located in the popular tourist town of Manly in North Beaches a short 20-minutes from Sydney’s Harbour, New South Wales.

 Pros